Did you click on this article thinking, “OHMYGOSH! How can she hate such a thing?!”

 It's okay for dreams to change

 It would be crazy to expect myself to want the same things I did at age 16.
-I’ve come to terms that marrying Ryan Gosling may never happen (I’m still holding out a little hope!), and my teenage dream of working as a bartender doesn’t really appeal to me anymore.
+I’ve come to terms that marrying Ryan Gosling may never happen (I’m still holding out a little hope!), and my teenage dream of working as a bartender for a summer doesn’t really appeal to me anymore.

 When we make “to do” lists, an item not crossed off signifies failure.
 It is important for us all to remember that Bucket Lists are different.